 Hall for Change – a Community Committed to Social Justice – Open to 2nd, 3rd and 4th year students, Colonnades building A, 2nd floor.
 For more information, please contact student Amy Belfer.

-Outdoor Leadership – open to 3rd and 4th year students, Oaks Neighborhood.
-For more information please contact student Harrison Geho.
+Outdoor Leadership – open to 2nd, 3rd and 4th year students, Oaks Neighborhood.
+For more information please contact student Harrison Geho or Joshua Cadorette.

-Best Life: Health and Wellness – open to 2nd, 3rd, and 4th year students, location TBD
+Best Life: Health and Wellness – open to 2nd, 3rd, and 4th year students, Trollinger House.
+For more information contact Kara Redcay or Quinn Martin.

 What is expected of the Student Program Coordinator(s) for a Student Directed Learning Community?